Mathis1993/raggy/README.md

 ### 3. Configure Environment

-Copy the `.env-sample` as `.env` and enter your secrets (e.g. an OpenAI API key and a Sendgrid API key for email verification) inside the backend directory.
+Copy the `.env-sample` as `.env` and enter your secrets (particularly an OpenAI API key, a Sendgrid API key for email communication is optional) inside the backend directory.

 ### 4. Setup Python Environment